United Church in Zambia

-The church formed on 16 January 1965, this is a result of the union of Church of Central Africa, Rhodesia (a mission work of the Church of Scotland), the Union Church of Copperbelt, the Copperbelt Free Church Council, the Church of Barotseland and the Methodist church.
+The church formed on 16 January 1965, this is a result of the union of Church of Central Africa, Rhodesia (a mission of the Church of Scotland), the Union Church of Copperbelt, the Copperbelt Free Church Council, the Church of Barotseland and the Methodist church.

 The United Church in Zambia has partnership relations with the United Church of Canada.
 The church maintains its own Theological Colleges in Zambia.

 The United Church in Zambia has 3,000,000 members in 1,060 congregations.
 The United church has Presbyterian church government with 10 presbyteries and a Synod.
 It is a member of the World Communion of Reformed Churches and the World Methodist Council.
 Close contacts with the Church of Scotland and the Presbyterian Church (USA) were established.